I had been teaching in special education and attended many IEP meetings for nearly two decades when my son was diagnosed with Autism…

 (6) Providing transition services

-IEP Legislative History
+Legislative History of IEPs

 Public Law 94-142, also known as 1975 EHA, contained the first requirement for the development of IEPs for children with disabilities.

 With each reauthorization, the requirements for an IEP were adjusted to address items that were outdated due to changing times.
-These items included;

-- New Needs Of Children And Schools
+- Needs Of Children And Schools

-- New Focus In Curriculum And Resources
+- Focus On Curriculum And Resources

 Individuals With Disabilities Education Act (IDEA)